FortiGate

 IPSec Protocol Basics.

-IPSec VPN tunnels maintain their connection status through several underlying mechanisms.
-Understanding these mechanisms is crucial for properly diagnosing disconnection issues.
+IPSec VPN tunnels maintain their connection through several underlying mechanisms.
+Understanding these mechanisms is essential for accurately diagnosing disconnection issues.

 IPSec VPN consists of two main phases: